isomerpages/iras-onestoppayroll/_partner-with-us/As A Software Developer.md

 <h3>Step 3: Complete the APEX Sandbox Connectivity Testing</h3>
 <ul data-tight="true" class="tight">
 <li>
-<p>Log into <a href="https://services.api.developer.tech.gov.sg/" rel="noopener noreferrer nofollow" target="_blank">API Developer Portal</a>,
+<p>Log into API Developer Portal, ensure that your OAuth 2.1 profile is set
-ensure that your OAuth 2.1 profile is set up with the necessary JWKS endpoint, and that your API key is set up.
+up with the necessary JWKS endpoint, and that your API key is set up.
 Check that your Organization is subscribed to the OAuth2.1 protected Sandbox APIs.</p>
 </li>
 <li>
 <p>Ensure that you are able to curl to <a rel="noopener noreferrer nofollow" target="_blank">https://sandbox.api.gov.sg/oauth/cp/v2</a>&nbsp;and